JackKeaton/markdown-warm-up/README.md

 Looking for blogs that mock bad website design, we found one that looked rather terrible itself. *This* website however was far worse!
 One of us is still bleaching his eyes every hour.

 ### Does it have regular updates?
 Define regular?
-In short, no. It looks like it was made in MS Paint, with just a dash of epileptic seizures mixed in.
+In short, no. It looks like it was made in MS Paint, by someone actively having an epileptic seizure.

 ### What did this website teach us?